mads-swaps/mads-swaps.github.io/index.md

 Using the scaler discussed previously, a new ensemble of logistic regression models can be produced with the goal of having a model that be able to perform on both `ETHBTC` and `BTCETH` trading.
 Again, a threshold and ratio are brute-forced.
 In the below figure, profit is maximized at a threshold of `0.10` with a value of `1.35` again surpassing any individual model simulation performance.
 This time, the profit is maximized with a ratio of `4:2` in contrast with the highest precision dataset being `2:1`.

 <p align="center"><img src='images/scaled_ensemble_find_t.png' alt='images/scaled_ensemble_find_t.png'></p>
-<center><b>Figure X</b> - Simulated precision, recall, and profit for varying thresholds on a scaled Logistic Regression ensemble.</center>
+<center>Simulated precision, recall, and profit for varying thresholds on a scaled Logistic Regression ensemble.</center>

 ### Deep Neural Network